IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-Next, to see how things work when working with an action accepting parameters click the `Create An Action` button again.
+Next, to see how things work when working with an action accepting parameters click the `Create an Action` button again.
 Then, once again, specify a name (e.g. `helloUI2`) and click the `Create Action` button.

 Next, copy the following code into the code editor replacing any existing code: